Matching Your Home’s Landscape to its Architecture

 Lastly, craftsman style homes have been around since the late 19th century, so it’s safe to say these are a little more old-fashioned.
 They emphasize on detail and have a melodious feel to the architecture.
 Arts and crafts style homes have distinctive color combinations without looking ill-fitting, so it is essential to do the same when designing the landscape.
 Simple plants with a natural form, garden borders, and stone pathways actually evoke the craftsman style.
 Garden furnishings and details such as gates and rustic benches are ideal as well.
 Shrubs at the corners of the house soften sharp angles, and a variety of plants make the home beautiful year round.
 In the early 1900s, perennial flower gardens were notably popular with craftsman homes.
 Bugloss, lilies, and irises complement the structure and architectural design, while adding a tasteful touch to the aesthetics.

-Whether you’re designing a brand new landscape or touching up a yard, it is important to keep the architectural design and feel of the home in mind.
-Unifying the home and landscape design, will allow your property to meet its maximum curb appeal potential.
+Whether designing a brand-new landscape or touching up a yard, it is important to keep the architectural design and feel of the home in mind.
+Unifying the home and landscape design will allow your property to meet its maximum curb appeal potential.